caseytechschool-cts/AI-TimbarraTeacherPD/Content.md

 These three model types are integral to machine learning, with a vast array of models designed for diverse tasks.
 While exploring various models is beyond this text's scope, the focus here is on a unique machine learning architecture: neural networks.

 ## Neural Networks
 A neural network is a type of machine learning model loosely inspired by biological neural networks in the human brain.
-They are designed to recognize patterns and features in data.
+They are designed to recognise patterns and features in data.

 <p align="center">
   <img src="https://i.postimg.cc/V67pXDzW/image-4.png" alt="a simple neural network" />